-Prior to this, there weren’t any restaurants or vendors available post-security.
-You either had to consume your meal prior to passing security, or, if you were past the screening area and wanted a bite, you had to leave to purchase food, eat it, and then pass through security again.
+Prior to this, there weren’t any full service restaurants or vendors available post-security other than limited kiosks.
+You either had to consume your meal prior to passing security, or, if you were past the screening area and wanted a bite, your options were very limited.
 An annoyance at the best of times, at others, often downright impossible for families with an army of hungry kids.

 That scenario, come the holidays, will be a thing of the past.